betfair-datascientists/betfair-datascientists.github.io/src/autoTools/cymaticTraderRatingsAutomation.md

 )
 ```

 - **Back market percentage (Overrounds) is less than what we define (UserOverround):** Here we're making a calculation for each runner (100 / best back price) and then calculating the sum of all of the runners together to give us the back market percentage.
 As the closer the BMP is to 100%, the fairer the market is, we use this to ensure that we only place bets when the market is less than what we define in the 'RATINGS' worksheet.
-[Additional information relating to over-rounds can be found on the Hub.](https://www.betfair.com.au/hub/understanding-over-round/)
+[Additional information relating to over-rounds can be found here](https://caanberry.com/understanding-the-over-round-in-betting-markets/)

 ``` excel hl_lines="6"
 =IF(